rhoninn11/img_grpc_test/README.md

 # Image grpc test

 Simple test for grpc ussage for image transfer.
-Server load image, and allow client to set some position on image and later get patch of image from that position
+Server load image, and allow client to do some read/write operation of image memory

 Img that script operate on:
 ![image from assets](assets/img.png)